Concluding Thoughts about Agile Implementation in Your Organization

 Many tools and techniques have been recommended by the practitioners but in any case, you’ll have to go through this struggle if you have the distributed setup.
 We were fortunate enough that most of our key team members are working in the same premises.

-Obviously, it comes with a side effect of some time spent in gossiping while discussing work but that’s not a substantial price for much-needed collaboration among team members.
+Obviously, it comes with a side effect of some time spent gossiping while discussing work, but that’s not a substantial price for much-needed collaboration among team members.
 You may try different strategies for collaboration but remember that if you are agile, you have to be collaborative as much as you can.

 COLLABORATION